josevazf/42-Born2BeRoot/README.md

 # 42 Common Core / Born2BeRoot

+This project consists in setting up a server in a virtual machine, using Virtual Box, under specific instructions.
+The operating system chosen was the latest stable version of Debian at the time (bullseye 11.7.0).

+Requirements for the mandatory part:
+- Partitioning using LVM and according to specified definitions (different with or without bonus part);
+- Install and configure sudo following strict rules:
+  - authentication using sudo has to be limited to 3 attempts in the event of an incorrect password;
+  - a custom message has to be displayed if an erros due to a wrong password occurs when using sudo;
+  - each action using sudo has to be archived, both inputs and outputs.
+The log file has to be saved in the /var/log/sudo/ folder;
+  - TTY mode has to be enabled for security reasons;
+  - the paths that can be used by sudo must be restricted to: /usr/local/sbin:/user/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin
+- Install and configure SSH only running on 4242;
+- Install and configure UFW firewall;
+- Implement a strong password policy for existing and new users using libpam-pwquality package:
+  - password has to expire every 30 days;
+  - minimum number of days allowed before the modification of a password will be set to 2;
+  - the user has to receive a warning message 7 days before their password expires;
+  - password must be at least 10 characters long, contain an uppercase letter, a lowercase letter, and a number;
+  - password must not contain more than 3 consecutive identical characters;
+  - password must not include the name of the user;
+  - password must have at leas 7 characters that are not part of the former password (does not apply to the root password);
+- Set up a cron job with a monitoring script that displays some system info on all terminals every 10 minutes;

+Requirements for the bonus part:
+-

 https://www.dataunitconverter.com/gigabyte-to-gibibyte

 `lsblk` - prints all block devices (except RAM disks) in a tree-like format by default

+## Sudo, Groups & Hostname

 `su -` (substitute user) - login to the root account